 CBN: CBN stands for cannabinol and is one of the cannabinoids found in cannabis.
 CBN is actually derived from THC, but unlike its parent, induces little to no psychoactive effects.
 THC converts to CBN over time as it is exposed to light and heat.

 cGMP: Current Good Manufacturing Practices.
 These are regulations enforced by the FDA for food and supplement manufacturers to verify manufacturing best practices.
-Bluebird Botanicals received its certification of compliance from Eurofins in April 2019 after passing the inspection with a 99% score.
+Bluebird Botanicals has received its certification of compliance from Eurofins Scientific, a world-renowned laboratory testing organization.

 CO2 extraction: This is an extraction method commonly used in the supplement industry.
 The CO2 extraction method uses high pressures to convert CO2 gas to a polar liquid, which draws the plant’s components out of the source material.
 Because this method uses only CO2 gas, it is considered one of the safest ways to extract cannabinoids.

 Cultivars: This is the botanically correct term for what is usually known as “strain” in the marijuana world.
 Cultivars are plant varieties from within one species that are selectively cultivated to maintain certain characteristics.

 Decarboxylation: The chemical process that removes a carboxyl group from a molecule and releases carbon dioxide (CO2).
 This typically refers to a reaction of carboxylic acids that results in the removal of a carbon atom from a carbon chain.

 Emulsion: Where a liquid containing tiny droplets of another liquid without forming a solution, or a mixture of two liquids that can’t be completely blended together.
 For example, in Bluebird’s Hemp Classic blend, our full-spectrum hemp extract is emulsified in organic virgin hemp seed oil.